wangxin/SONiC/doc/acl/Everflow-test-plan.md

 - Create ECMP route that matches session destination IP with two unresolved next hops.
 - Resolve route next hops.
-- Verify that session state in APP DB is changed to active.
 - Send packets that matches each Everflow ACL rule.
 - Verify that packets mirrored to appropriate port.
 - Analyze mirrored packets header.